supercodingninja/NoteTaker/README.md

 * Test your application before you commit to ensure functionality at every step in the development process.

-We would like you to have well over 200 commits by graduation, so commit early and often!
+* Make a goal to reach 200 commits, so commit early and often!

-## Submission on BCS

-You are required to submit the following:

-* The URL of the deployed application.
-This should be the link to the url provided by Heroku.
-Be sure not to submit a link to the Heroku dashboard.

-* The URL of the GitHub repository

 - - -
-© 2019 Trilogy Education Services, a 2U, Inc. brand.
+© Frederick Thomas,The Super Coding Ninja&trade;&nbsp; 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.